thezarpxs/Discord-Bot-say/README.md

 yarn add discord.js
 pnpm add discord.js
 ```
-* In the [Config.json](https://github.com/thezarpxs/Discord-Bot-say-/blob/main/config.json) , change the lines for the token and the OwnerID.
+* In the [Config.json](https://github.com/thezarpxs/Discord-Bot-say-/blob/main/config.json) , change the lines for the token and the OwnerID an add your own message.
 *Open a terminal and bowse to the folder, then run  ```node . ``` as you can see the bot is now online in the discord.